Do you feel like grabbing another drink after you had two? You feel an inner tingling asking you to enjoy the feeling of being drunk.

 Conclusion: How to use dopamine to your advantage

 Dopamine is ingrained in our bodies and motivates a reward behavior system.
-Therefore, whenever you have a huge task to accomplish, break it down into several smaller tasks.
+Therefore, whenever you have a huge task to accomplish, break it down into several smaller tasks, where each feels like a micro goal.
 If you have trouble breaking down tasks refer to – How to use short term goals to achieve long term goals.

 If you want to have just one takeaway from the article then break your large goals into smaller ones.
 Dopamine will act as the catalyst to complete them for you.